-Cheap and fun family Day Out in Dorset
+Affordable and Fun Family Days Out in Dorset

 Located in the centre of Dorchester this award-winning Museum is one of the cultural centres of Dorset with four themed galleries, special exhibitions area, library and café.